 Figure 7.
 A cartoon representation showing how ALAN exposure can make prey species more vulnerable to predators in the wild.
 In lab tests of rodents, ALAN interferes with signaling processes beginning in the brain's pineal gland.
 This interference apparently decreases anxiety responses, such as activity in open areas and behaviors like standing up on the hind legs, that could increase their visibility to predators.
-Figure 1 from (184).
+Figure 1 from (209), reproduced with permission of the authors.